 Final Fantasy VIII is the eighth numbered game in the series developed and published by Squaresoft (now Square-Enix).
 It was initially released on the PlayStation, before being later ported to the PC (published by Eidos).
-Final Fantasy VIII carries the series' role-playing legacy forward with a number of elements found in previous games in the series; as illustrated by its use of a 3D engine, high quality cutscenes, and deep story.
+Final Fantasy VIII carries the series' role-playing legacy forward with a number of elements found in previous games in the series; as illustrated by its use of a sophisticated 3D engine, high quality cutscenes, and deep story and characterization.
 The plot focuses on Squall Leonhart, a cadet training at the Balamb Garden military academy in order to join "SeeD," Balamb's elite mercenary force.
 SeeD's involvement with a small resistance group fighting against the oppressive Galbadian government blooms into an international crisis in which the young group must protect the world from the actions of an evil sorceress.
 Along the way, the characters unravel their past, and must learn the values of emotion, compassion and sacrifice.

 The reception of Final Fantasy VIII was largely positive, both critically and commercially.
 Even in the wake of the launch of the Dreamcast on the same day, Final Fantasy VIII became the top selling video game in the United States two days after its release, and held that position for more than three weeks.
 In the Japanese market, 2.5 million copies were sold in the first four days.
 By the end of 1999, more than 6 million copies had been sold.
 Despite such a favorable reaction, certain developments such as the new gameplay system were controversial, which had the effect of polarizing the opinions of both experts and new players alike.
 Nevertheless, Final Fantasy VIII has been generally regarded as a strong iteration of the Final Fantasy series, matching the high standard that had been set by previous titles.